-First National Industrial Survey on cards - PakObserver
+First national industrial survey on cards - PakObserver

 It would also be a land mark step to achieve the target set under vision 2025 aimed to increase export from US $ 25 billion to US $ 150 billion annually and become a part of 25 largest economies of the world leading to upper middle income counties status and creating atleast five global Pakistani brands, he informed.

-He added that the survey would also suggest policy measures and road map for nurturing new ideas in manufacturing sector to enhance its competitiveness in national and international market.—APP
+He said the survey would also suggest policy measures and road map for nurturing new ideas in manufacturing sector to enhance its competitiveness in national and international market.— APP